 - goose (n.)

-- "a large waterfowl proverbially noted, I know not why, for foolishness" [Johnson], Old English gos "a goose," from Proto-Germanic *gans- "goose" (cognates: Old Frisian gos, Old Norse gas, Old High German gans, German Gans "goose"), from PIE *ghans- (cognates: Sanskrit hamsah (masc.), hansi (fem.), "goose, swan;" Greek khen; Latin anser; Polish gęś "goose;" Lithuanian zasis "goose;" Old Irish geiss "swan"), probably imitative of its honking.
+- "a large waterfowl proverbially noted, I know not why, for foolishness" [Johnson], Old English gos "a goose," from Proto-Germanic *gans- "goose" (source also of Old Frisian gos, Old Norse gas, Old High German gans, German Gans "goose"), from PIE *ghans- (source also of Sanskrit hamsah (masc.), hansi (fem.), "goose, swan;" Greek khen; Latin anser; Polish gęś "goose;" Lithuanian zasis "goose;" Old Irish geiss "swan"), probably imitative of its honking.

 Spanish ganso "goose" is from a Germanic source.
-Loss of "n" sound is normal before "s."
+Loss of "n" sound before "s" is normal in English (compare tooth).
 Plural form geese is an example of i-mutation.
 Meaning "simpleton, silly or foolish person" is from early 15c.
 To cook one's goose first attested 1845, of unknown origin; attempts to connect it to Swedish history and Greek fables are unconvincing.
 Goose-egg "zero" first attested 1866 in baseball slang, from being large and round.
 The goose that lays golden eggs (15c.) is from Aesop.

 - goose (v.)